Choi Hyun-suk: 2017–present: Career beginnings and debut with Treasure

-lead to the abolishment of its debut.
-That same year, Choi was incorporated in the third episode of YG Future Strategy Office (2018) as himself while filmed alongside other trainees from the agency.
+leading to the abolishment of its debut.
+Choi was also incorporated in the third episode of YG Future Strategy Office (2018) as himself that same year while filmed alongside other trainees from the agency.

-20-year-old Choi (Korean age) competed in YG Treasure Box (2018–2019) — a survival-reality program composed of twenty nine trainees — as one seventh of "Team A".
+20-year-old Choi (Korean age) competed in YG Treasure Box (2018–2019), a survival reality program composed of twenty nine trainees, as one of seven under "Team A".
 The broadcast documented the formation of YG Entertainment's next boy band, Treasure.
 He became the seventh and last member to join the septet, however, with the announcement of a second line-up and the ensuing merge, the initial septet became the eventual 12-piece ensemble.
-Choi was notified of his addition to the band by his parents subsequently after its revelation by the news reporters.
+Choi was notified of his addition to the band from his parents subsequently after its revelation by news articles.

 In the midst of its preparation for debut, Choi featured on the B-side single, "1, 2" (한두번; handubeon) by label-mate Lee Hi from her extended play titled 24°C and participated as its lyricist.
 He also served as an "unofficial leader" with Jihoon in their respective teams when they were divided into two for training due to the number of members.
 His training period came to an end after five years, followed his debut in Treasure on August 7, 2020, with the single album entitled The First Step: Chapter One.
-The band adopted the two-tier leadership with Choi and Jihoon in the frontlines after seeing positive aspects from the once temporary system.
+The band adopted the two-tier leadership with Choi and Jihoon after witnessing positive aspects from the once temporary system.

-Artistry

-Influences

-Choi cited G-Dragon and Taeyang of Big Bang alongside American artists Kendrick Lamar, Asap Mob and XXXTentacion as influences towards rap and hip hop.